 We are continuing our ongoing digital support efforts, while simultaneously taking time to reflect on how we can collectively best serve the needs of civil society.
 Especially in a context so radically different from when we started.
 Read our initial thoughts here.

 Catalyst’s vision is huge and no one organisation can achieve this alone.
 Anyone acting towards that vision should feel able to act as (not with) Catalyst.
 But our research with the network showed that’s not always how it feels at the moment; we know there’s a need for more diverse and equitable representation and power distribution across Catalyst, and for partnership and governance models that better reflect our collective ethos.

-In Summer 2021, we’re looking to recruit a small dedicated team to review, renew and transition Catalyst into its next phase.
+In 2022, Catalyst's dedicated Producer team will review, renew and transition Catalyst into its next phase.
 They’ll look to bring coherence and shared understanding to big questions like ‘what and who is Catalyst?’, what kind of field-builder Catalyst should be and how information and value flows through the networks.

-Simultaneously, a small number of experimental working groups are currently testing more decentralised forms of organising across Catalyst.
+This will build on the work and learnings of experimental working groups that have been testing more decentralised forms of organising across Catalyst.
 These are helping explore key questions around where (and how) we go next.

 How can you get involved?

 We would love to hear from organisations or individuals keen to help civil society make the best use of digital, data and design.
 Please find all the details on how to get involved here; we look forward to you becoming a catalyst for change!